JasonShao55/JasonShao55/README.md

 :books:	I'm currently pursuing CS bachelor's degree in Nanjing University of Aeronautics and Astranautics and University of Edinburgh.

+⚡ I have high proficiency in C/C++, Python, and MATLAB, plus experience in Android.

-🌱 I’m currently learning machine learning algorithms, fundamental implementations of computer vision, working on Leetcode medium&hard problems
+🌱 I’m currently learning machine learning algorithms, fundamental implementations of computer vision, working on Leetcode medium&hard problems.

 <!--